UCI-Chenli-teaching/cs122b-project5-murphy-movies/README.md

        	    PRIMARY KEY (id)
        );

-mysql> INSERT IGNORE INTO movies VALUES('1111', 'The Terminator', 1984, 'James Cameron');
 mysql> INSERT IGNORE INTO movies VALUES('2222', 'Coming To America', 1988, 'John Landis');

 mysql> CREATE TABLE IF NOT EXISTS stars_in_movies(